The Poem of the Man-God: Scriptural and theological

 wrote that in his opinion the Mariology in Maria Valtorta's work was superior to all other Mariological writings he had ever seen.
 Roschini wrote that Valtorta is "one of the greatest contemporary mystics", and that her writings "constitute the most melodious hymn rising from earth to the noble Queen of Heaven".

 Theologian René Laurentin et al. performed an analysis of the names of ancient people mentioned in the Poem.
 Some of the names in Valtorta's text are only found in her work, but others correspond to people also mentioned in the Bible, the works of Flavius Josephus, or Talmudic texts.
 Laurentin et al. state that their analysis indicates that the ancient names in Valtorta's text that correspond to ancient sources are consistent.
 As an example they refer to the names of the members of the Sanhedrin during the third decade of the first century AD.
 Nine of these are mentioned in the New Testament and forty others are spread among the works of Josephus and the Talmud.
 Laurentin et al. state that Valtorta's work treats these names and their relationships with each other consistently.

 Ernesto Zucchini, a priest and theologian, wrote that as a professor of theology he had considered how to classify Valtorta as a follower of a specific school of theological thought such as Dominican, Franciscan, etc. But he realized that Valtorta was not a follower of any specific group.
-Zucchini stated that he had found the theology in Valtorta's book consistent and thorough.
+Zucchini stated that he had found the theology in Valtorta's work consistent and thorough.

 Theologian Francesco Silletta wrote two books supporting the theological content of Valtorta's work.

 In one book Siletta used Valtorta's writings to shed light on the theology of the Trinity.

 In the other book he discussed Valtorta's work in the context of the theology of faith.